mafrahim/Twitter-App/README.md

 # Twitter-App
-Google drive based Twitter client and archiver using the Google Spreadsheet as database.
+Google drive based Twitter client and archiver using the Google Spreadsheet as database as part of research project.

+Created ~2014